 Using emerging technologies to conduct intellectual property analysis, opens a new horizon for the implementation of portfolio management strategies.
-These fundamental limitations and lack of verified and data-driven answers resulted in unused patent assets, missed opportunities, and resources wasted.
+These fundamental limitations and lack of verified and data driven answers resulted in unused patent assets, missed opportunities, and resources wasted.

-As mentioned, it is estimated that intangible assets represent around 84% of the value of the S&P 500’s assets2.
-For most startups and technological SMEs, this percentage might be higher to representing almost the entirety of the company’s value.
+As mentioned, it is estimated that intangible assets represent around 84% of the value of the S&P 500’s assets.
+For most startups and technological SMEs, this percentage might be higher – representing almost the entirety of the company’s value.
 Because of the type of protection and rights they grant, patents are the strongest type of IP among those intangibles.
 In a crowded and fierce technological market, patents protect inventions, provide solutions to technical problems, and allow for the quantification, evaluation, and use of innovation as a competitive and cooperative tool.

-Now, IP analysis resources are enabling modern-day business leaders without an IP background to become increasingly involved in independently implementing data-driven patent management strategies.
+Now, IP analysis resources are enabling modern day business leaders without an IP background to become increasingly involved in independently implementing data driven patent management strategies.

 Patent Management is No Longer Just for Lawyers

 In the early 2000s, patent management was almost exclusively the provenance of lawyers.
 At the time, the finance world had no understanding or interest in intellectual property because IP was seen as something for defensive purposes.
-The key IP management metric over the last century has been largely ‘how many’ – how many patents companies have and how many they are filing for in the next year.
+The key IP management metric over the last century has been largely ‘how many’.
+How many patents companies have and how many they are filing for in the next year.

-The first significant shift in intellectual property management took place in 2009 when IP Exchange International (IPXI), with backing from major businesses like Ford, JP Morgan Chase, and Sony, attempted to improve effectiveness and price transparency in the patent licensing market3,4.
+The first significant shift in intellectual property management took place in 2009 when IP Exchange International (IPXI), with backing from major companies like Ford, JP Morgan Chase, and Sony, attempted to improve effectiveness and price transparency in the patent licensing market3,4.
 That initial shift in intangible asset management caused many in finance – funds, banks, and finance groups – to see the value in the intellectual property.
 Whether it was on their balance sheets or applying financial management metrics to IP management.

 Business Leaders Are Unaware That Bad Patent Management is Hurting Businesses’ Bottom Line

-A well-executed patent management strategy can turn a company’s intellectual property into a self-sustaining revenue stream for business leaders.
-However, a lack of understanding and early-on strategy can prevent a company from ever recovering its portfolio’s ROI.
+A well executed patent management strategy can turn a company’s intellectual property into a self sustaining revenue stream for business leaders.
+However, a lack of understanding and early on strategy can prevent a company from ever recovering its portfolio’s ROI.
 This can even cause business leaders to lose substantial resources on maintaining patents needed to cover their product offering.